Discrete Optimal Transport and Voice Conversion: Experiments and Evaluation

 To investigate the impact of audio duration on VC performance, we evaluate the following cases:

-\begin{enumerate} \item Cumulative duration less than 5 seconds – typically includes one or no utterances per speaker. \item Cumulative duration less than 1 minute – typically includes 2–3 utterances per speaker. \item All 10 utterances – typically results in a cumulative duration of approximately 100 seconds. \end{enumerate}
+\begin{enumerate} \item Cumulative duration less than 5 seconds --- typically includes one or no utterances per speaker. \item Cumulative duration less than 1 minute --- typically includes 2–3 utterances per speaker. \item All 10 utterances --- typically results in a cumulative duration of approximately 100 seconds. \end{enumerate}

-For each case, we perform an ablation study over different values of $k$.
-The Word Error Rate (WER)\cite{wer} and Mean Opinion Score (MOS)\cite{mos} results are shown in \cref{fig:5_5}--\cref{fig:0_0}.
-In addition, for Case~3 (the full set of utterances), we report the Fréchet Audio Distance (FAD)\cite{fad} in \cref{tab:fad}, as it provides a more reliable estimate when sufficient embeddings are available.
+For each experimental case, we conduct an ablation study over different values of $k$.
+The Word Error Rate (WER)~\cite{wer} and Mean Opinion Score (MOS)~\cite{mos} results are reported in Tables~\ref{tab1}--\ref{tab3}.
+We provide standard deviations; since 100 samples were used, the corresponding 95\% confidence intervals can be obtained by multiplying the reported deviations by 0.2.

+Additionally, for Case~3 (the full set of utterances), we report the Fr\'echet Audio Distance (FAD)~\cite{fad} in Table~\ref{tab:fad}, as this metric provides a more reliable estimate when a sufficiently large number of embeddings is available.

 To further disentangle the role of source and target duration, we consider two additional asymmetric cases: